BPdg06/project-1-329/readme.md

 #### MVP (examples)

-- Layout of the webpage
+- Grid Layout of the webpage
-- Hamburgur bar for mobile screen size
+- Hamburgur bar for tablet/mobile screen size
+- Navigation bar
+- Flexbox layout projects/skills
 - Responsive design
 - Adding form
+- jQuery for projects
 - CSS GRID to strucuture the skills section
-- Navigation bar

 #### PostMVP

 - Styling of the page
 - extra modification with sizing
+- Bootstrap hover effect on skills
-- interactive banner
+- interactive/style banner
 - skills button to move to right/left
 - design my webpage icon on top of nagivation bar